Policy: US Federal Student aid (direct loan program) satisfactory academic progress

 - Reduction of study load for one semester

-- At the end of the probation period the student must meet the SAP, and/or Academic Plan requirements if the student is subject to an Academic Plan, to maintain eligibility for US Financial Aid.
+- At the end of the probation period the student must meet the SAP, and/or Academic Plan requirements if the student is subject to an Academic Plan, to maintain eligibility for Federal Aid.

-- If the student has not met the requirements they are ineligible for US Financial Aid.
+- If the student has not met the requirements they are ineligible for Federal Aid.

-Re-establishing Academic Good Standing for US Financial Aid after an unsuccessful appeal
+- Re-establishing Academic Good Standing for Federal Aid after an unsuccessful appeal

-- Students deemed ineligible for US Financial Aid due to failing to meet SAP are able to re-establish eligibility for US Financial Aid.
+- Students deemed ineligible for Federal Aid due to failing to meet SAP are able to re-establish eligibility for Federal Aid.
 This will be established by: